T.N.T. (album): Composition

 T.N.T. contains some of the band's best-known songs, including the title track, "It's a Long Way to the Top", "The Jack", and "Rocker."
-Seven of the album's nine songs were written by the Young brothers and Scott, while "Can I Sit Next to You Girl" predated Scott's involvement in the band, having been recorded as a single with former vocalist Dave Evans.
+Seven of the album's nine songs were written by the Young brothers and Scott, while "Can I Sit Next to You Girl" predated Scott's involvement in the band, having previously been recorded as a single with former vocalist Dave Evans.
 It features a different arrangement and slightly different lyrics from the original version.
 It also runs almost a minute longer.
 "School Days" is a cover version of a Chuck Berry song, a major influence on both Young brothers.
 "High Voltage" was the first song written and recorded for the album, the title inspired by that of the previous album.
 In 1993, Angus Young shared the origins of the title track with Vic Garbarini of Guitar For the Practicing Musician: "I remember sitting home one night before going into the studio and playing around with some chords, and I suddenly thought, let's try playing...A...C...D...C.
 Sounded good.
 And then I thought AC/DC...power..."High Voltage"!
 I sang the chorus part to my brother in the studio and he thought it sounded great."
 Issued as the first single before the T.N.T. sessions began, many fans thought it was from High Voltage.
 Chris Gilbey of Albert Productions later claimed this caused a late surge in that album's sales.
 Lyrically, the LP features Bon Scott chronicling both the good and the bad about the rock and roll lifestyle, warning aspiring musicians that "it's harder than it looks" ("It's a Long Way to the Top") but also defiantly telling the moral majority to "stick your moral standards 'cause it's all a dirty lie" ("Rock 'n' Roll Singer").
 In 1994, biographer Clifton Walker observed that Bon was "virtually encapsulating his entire life" in both songs.
 The lyrics of "The Jack," sometimes titled "(She's Got) The Jack," were developed by Scott, who was inspired by a letter Malcolm Young received during a tour of Adelaide.
 The letter, from a woman in Melbourne, implied that Malcolm had given her a venereal disease, although he claims that when he got tested, he was clean.
 Scott's original lyrics were far more explicit than those heard on the album, which he deliberately toned down in case the song got played on radio.
 The bravado-driven "Live Wire," which was also sexually suggestive, would be the band's show-opener for several years.

 Almost right from the beginning, the band was taken to task in some quarters for their "smutty" lyrics, as Angus acknowledged to Guitar World's Tom Beaujour in 1998: